james-flemings/pygrad/README.md

 PyGrad is a deep learning framework built mainly for educational purposes.
 The goal is to reimplment some features that are similar to other well-known Python packages, like PyTorch and TensorFlow.
+The hope is to have the c++ code wrapped with python functions using cython, but the main, current goal is to have a dense NN trained on MNIST.

 To get started with development, you'll need to install the following: